primatejs/primate/docs/guide/hooks.md

 **Executed** once

-**Precondition** all entry points have been evaluated, JavaScript/CSS files in `static` have been loaded to memory, and the `public` directory has been created with non Javascript/CSS files copied into it from `static`
+**Precondition** all entry points have been evaluated, JavaScript/CSS files in `static` directory have been loaded to memory, and the `public` directory has been created with non Javascript/CSS files copied into it from `static`

 This hook allows modules to transform client-side code and entry points which have been loaded into memory previously, either during the `publish` hook or by Primate loading them from the `static` directory, into consolidated code.
 It is particularly useful for bundler modules such as [esbuild](/modules/esbuild).

-This hook receives the app object as its first and the next subscriber as its second parameter.
+This hook receives the app as its first and the next subscriber as its second parameter.

 ## handle

 **Executed** for every request

-**Precondition** all start-up hooks have been executed, and Primate is serving content
+**Precondition** all start-up hooks have been executed, and Primate has left the start-up phase and is serving content

-This hook allows modules to handle requests themselves, before Primate will try to handle them on its own.
-It has the highest priority: it is resolved before any static or in-memory resources are served and before route functions are matched.
+This hook allows modules to handle requests themselves, before Primate tries to handle them on its own.
+It has the highest priority, being resolved before any static or in-memory resources are served and before route functions are matched.

 It is particularly useful for modules which modify the request object in a way that exposes further functionality for all subsequent handlers, such as the